eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 		* parallel architectures or distributed systems
 		* dataflow or spatial architctures
 		* many-core multi-thread environments.
 + skill set:
+	- You will develop new features or extend existing features related to code analysis and transformation in research or commercialized projects
+	- You will work in Clang and LLVM versions tailored for our use as well as in Silexica’s compiler infrastructure.
+	- You will analyze the effect of your code on the performance and resource usage of your target, which will mostly be FPGAs.
+	- You will be responsible for continuous development, debugging and testing of the code you produce
+	- Our mission is to provide software development tools reducing time-to-market of innovative software IP and intelligent products.
+Enabled by deep software analysis, heterogeneous hardware awareness and quick design space exploration, the SLX programming tools significantly accelerate the journey from software to application-specific hardware systems, empowering our customers to win markets.
+	- You have excellent C++ programming skills
+	- You have solid scripting skills on Windows and Linux (e.g. Python, Bash)
+	- You have knowledge of computer architecture
+	- You have knowledge about compiler construction and possess knowledge about the LLVM compiler infrastructure
+	- Ideally, you have some experience with HLS and/or hardware design.
+	- You are fluent in English
+	- You have excellent problem-solving capabilities and good communication skills
+	- You are a team player, who has a hands-on mentality and a desire to learn
++ skill set:
 	- BLAH.
 + skill set: